When should I change from sole trader to limited company?

 Protect your business name

 The difficult thing about being a sole trader is that you face being taxed on your profits.
-However, this is only once you earn more than £11,000 a year.
+However, this is only once you earn more than £12,500 a year.
 After you reach this point you might find yourself paying up to 45% of your overall income if you earn over £150,000.
-If you change to a limited company setup, however, there are a lot more benefits to be had in terms of paying less in personal taxation.
+If you change to a limited company setup, there are a lot more benefits to be had in terms of paying less in personal taxation.
 As a limited company, you will be liable to pay corporation tax for any profits that you make.
-This is currently set at 19% and will decrease to 18% by 2020.
+This is currently set at 19%.
 Additionally, you can pay yourself separately in dividends, an option you cannot take as a sole trader, allowing you to keep more of your earnings.
-Learn more about limited company tax in this simple guide.
+You can find out more about limited company tax here.

 Limit your liability

 Another very important benefit to note is that you will no longer be personally liable for debts that your company might incur.
 This means you won’t find yourself out of pocket if things go wrong, giving you that extra layer of protection.
 Remember, the success of your business is not always totally dependent on your efforts.
 This kind of insulation is not something a sole trader gets to benefit from.
 This means it is worth bearing in mind when deciding how you want to structure your business operations.

 Boost your professional status and attract new clients

 Generally speaking, having “Ltd” on the end of your company name looks a lot more professional to customers.
 It shows potential clients that you take yourself and what you do seriously.
 Being able to call yourself a private limited company gives off a sense of prestige.
 In every part of your business, it’s important to convey a sense of confidence in yourself.
 That, in turn, will make customers confident in you.